 Technically, yes, it is a donut because it’s a ring-shaped cake that has a hole in the middle.
 However, the term donut in the United States typically refers to dough that’s been deep fried, whereas a ciambella is only baked.

-After this sourdough starter discard cake, another easy and delicious recipe using discard is my recipe for sourdough blueberry muffins.
-Or, look at all of my sourdough starter discard recipes for more ways to use your discard each day.
+Look at all the sourdough starter discard recipes for more ways to use your discard each day.